Purdue-CS193/homework-0-ndenduku/index.md

+# ndenduku's First CS193 Homework

+### Favorite things about CS193

+- How useful the class is
+- How helpful the class is
+- the ability to meet on zoom with your PSO TA's for help

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.